danog/MadelineProto/docs/TD_docs/methods/resendAuthCode.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Resends authentication code to the user.
-Works only when authGetState returns authStateWaitCode and next_code_type of result is not null.
+Works only when getAuthState returns authStateWaitCode and next_code_type of result is not null.
 Returns authStateWaitCode on success

 ### Params: